Two Tales From The Past

 Which had oodles of dogs.
 One

-cute female caught our attention.
+female attracted our attention.

-Mixed breed, nearly half-grown.
+Mixed breed, nearly half-grown,

 to us she seemed rather forlorn.

-queried the shelter staff.
+and he queried the shelter staff.

 “Abused,” the staff informed him.